deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

         inputs: [Retriever]
 ```

-After completing query and indexing pipelines, add `version: ignore` to the top of the file and the pipeline YAML file is ready to run by Haystack API.
+After completing query and indexing pipelines, add `version: ignore` to the top of the file.
+Now, the pipeline YAML is completed.

 ```yaml
 version: ignore